frankban/django-endless-pagination/doc/digg_pagination.rst

 Done.

-It is possible to manually override the container selector used by *$.endlessPaginate()* to update the page contents.
+It is possible to manually
+:ref:`override the container selector<javascript-selectors>` used by
+*$.endlessPaginate()* to update the page contents.
 This can be easily achieved by customizing the *pageSelector* option of *$.endlessPaginate()*, e.g.: